NaseerYafai/Coding-Challenges/readme.md

 This is my coding challenges.

 ## First challenge - Return the Sum of Two Numbers
-Description- Create a function that takes two numbers as arguments and returns their sum.
+Description - Create a function that takes two numbers as arguments and returns their sum.

+folder: AdditionFunction

+completed: true